erick-rivas/nodejs-api-reference/README.md

   - /assets: Project resources such as scripts, images and files

 ### Business logic ###
-For the business logic, the template use the following structure
   - /models: Store the system model, *e.g. Car, Agency, etc*
   - /repositories: Represent abstraction (interfaces) of system actions grouped by source, *e.g. sql, gmail, etc*
   - /datasource: Are the implementations of the repository methods.
 Each datasouce includes commons patterns such as mappers and executors